The benefits of Cams

 Very few trad climbers leave the ground without some kind of camming device on their rack these days.
 The vast majority of protection opportunities on trad climbs come in the form of cracks, these either taper or are of a continuous width.
 Being able to make use of both types of crack keeps you safer.

-Passive protection is used to protect tapering cracks (diagram on left).
+For tapering cracks use Passive protection (diagram on left).
 Simply put: find an appropriately sized wedge and pull it into the narrowing until it lodges.
-For parallel sided crack a mechanism to transfer force away from the crack into the sides of the crack is needed (diagram on right).
+For parallel sided cracks, a mechanism to transfer force away from the crack into the sides of the crack is needed (diagram on right).

 Simple camming devices

-Most hexes can be used to create a camming action, although they tend to be limited in their range.
-They also often require more than one free hand to set them in, and free them from, their cammed position.
+Hexes can create the camming action, although limited in their range.
+They often require more than one free hand to set them in, and free them from, their cammed position.
 This makes them best suited to easier climbs, where cracks tend to be wide enough to manipulate protection inside, and a less steep angle may let you use both hands.

-Wild Country Rockcentrics are a classic design, although DMM’s Torque Nuts (left) offer some interesting modern touches.
-Camp’s Tricams (right) are slightly more suited to regular camming use and easier to handle.
+Camp’s Tricams are more suited to regular camming use and easier to handle.
 They also come in a large size range.

 These are by far the cheapest way to protect parallel sided cracks.